-In American culture it’s tough to sidestep any kind of sex shame for who we sexually are.
+In American culture, it’s tough to sidestep any kind of sex shame for who we sexually are.
 Though we don’t like to admit it, ours is a culture that demands conformity, and sexuality is anything but conforming.
 A demand for conformity and sexuality’s demand for uniqueness is a recipe for pain.

 Sex shame here is inevitable.

 Dr. David Ley, a clinical psychologist from Albuquerque, New Mexico, is conducting a video project exploring the issues surrounding social sex shame.
 Ley is making few assumptions and leaves the conversation wide open asking at the outset, “Do you see sexual shaming as continuing to be an issue?”

 Dan Savage can go a lot of directions with this one and thankfully he follows the path of his own experience professionally as a sexuality writer but also as a gay man who came out as a teen.
 Shame is no stranger to Savage.

 Ley does make one exclusion from the outset of his discussion though.
 He doesn’t include any kind of definition or framing of shame for his viewers.

 It does seem to follow that people should intuitively know what shame is.
 We all experience it after all.
-But it would be a mistake here neglect at least a few lines of discussion about sex shame.
+But it would be a mistake here to neglect at least a few lines of discussion about sex shame.